The simple truth about cutting calories is that to lose weight, it is necessary to burn more calories than you eat.

 Before cutting calories, it is important to identify where excess calories may be hiding by becoming aware of exactly what you’re consuming.

 If you find you still have a strong desire for condiments, healthy substitutions may be the best way when cutting calories.
-Some common substitutions include mustard, hot sauce, Mrs. Dash and salsa.
+Some common substitutions include mustard, hot sauce and salsa.

 Caution with Cream Sauces